harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/step-groups.md

 ## Override service variables in step groups

 You can customize and override service variables during the execution of a step group.
 This provides significant flexibility and control over your pipelines.
 The expression `<+serviceVariableOverrides.VARIABLE_NAME>`overrides the original value of `VARIABLE_NAME`.
-You can use this expression in custom manifests, values YAML files, and other parts of the pipeline where variables are used.
+You can use this expression in values YAML files and other parts of the pipeline where variables are used.

-:::note important notes
+:::note Important notes
 - An overridden value is available only within the scope of the step group execution.
 In cases where a child group is included in a parent group, the child group override takes precedence.

     The pipeline overrides variables based on the following priority: